Getting Started with Angular and Electron

 • Electron CLI version 6.0.10 or later

-Install electron framework using the following command.
+Install the Electron framework by using the following command:

 npm install -g electron